dayanaAra23/QAShots/QAShots/testAutomationStrategyRecipe/README.md

-## 🚀 Test Automation Strategy: Where to start!
+## 🚀 Test Automation Strategy: Where to start?

 Imagine the following situation: you are hired as a quality assurance and need to start a new test automation from the scratch?
 How would you proceed?
 I guess by choosing the framework, maybe doing a poc?...